 You know the situation is bad when the screens on the store page all display scantily clad ladies.
 Battle Blitz is a game made of micro-transactions and sadness, that screams "mobile port" and offers nothing apart from mindless grinding and bitterness.
 And yet it probably helped the team stay afloat and finally try again.

-The original Cabals finally came to Steam this February, but with an Early Access version that feels somehow inferior to the 2011 version I remember—slower, clunkier, buggier, stripped of important features like friends lists and leveling.
+The original Cabals finally came to Steam in 2018, but in a version that felt somehow inferior to the 2011 version I remember—slower, clunkier, buggier, stripped of important features like friends lists and leveling.

-Some cards have been rebalanced, additional factions have been added, and the game is still a fun mess to play with.
-But with few players and a practice mode that offers no rewards, victories feel hollow.
-I don't know if cross-platform playing is working yet, but I struggled to find opponents both on Steam and on the mobile version.
-It also saddens me to see no attempts at fleshing out the game's backstory.
+Some cards had been rebalanced, additional factions have been added, and the game was still a fun mess to play with.
+But with few players and a practice mode that offered no rewards, victories felt hollow.
+I struggled to find opponents both on Steam and on the mobile version at launch.
+It also saddened me to see no attempts at fleshing out the game's backstory.
 Cabal's setting is still fantastic, and ripe with untold stories and exciting possibilities.

-It's nice to see Cabals come back for real, and yet this doesn't feel like a good time to start playing.
+It was nice to see Cabals come back for real, and yet it didn't feel like a good time to start playing.
 Has a good time ever existed, I wonder?
 I don't know.
-I still want to hope.
-I'll stick around for now, because I still love this game to bits.
+It was eventually, quietly unlisted from the Steam store so that it would no longer appear when searched for.
+I still love this game to bits.
 I only wish Cabals would love me back.